 When I tell you this recipe really couldn’t be easier – I really mean it.
 For someone who has a tendency to mess up dessert recipes like myself (I blame it on my oven) I couldn’t be happier with this recipe.
 Absolutely foolproof.

-Package this tasty mint bark in a pretty box and you’ve got yourself a perfectly acceptable Christmas gift for less than $5.
+Package this tasty mint bark in a pretty box and you’ve got yourself a perfectly acceptable Christmas gift for less than $5.00.
 Easy as pie.

-1/2 cup toasted chopped almonds
+- 1/2 cup toasted chopped almonds

-Colored sprinkles, optional
+- Colored sprinkles, optional

-Preheat oven to 250F.
+- Preheat oven to 250F.
 Line a baking sheet with parchment paper.
 Pour baking chips on top of parchment paper and spread in an even layer.
 Heat in oven for about 3 to 4 minutes, or until chips are melted.
 Remove from oven.
 Run a butter knife through the melted chips a few times to make a marbled design.
 Top with almonds and sprinkles.